 A definite diagnosis of bacterial meningitis by a consultant neurologist resulting in permanent neurological deficit with persisting clinical symptoms.
+For the above definition, the following is not covered:

 • all other forms of meningitis other than those caused by bacterial infection.